mkdoc/mkql/doc/readme/guide.md

 ### Tag Selectors

-Tags are based on the equivalent HTML element name, so to select a node of `paragraph` type use `p`.
-Use the wildcard `*` to select nodes of any type.
+Tags are based on the equivalent HTML element name, so to select a node of `paragraph` type use `p`; the wildcard `*` will select nodes of any type.

 The map of standard HTML tag names to node types is: